 In 1922, work was started on the construction of the west wing of Waters hall.
 At the same time an addition was made to the north end of the east wing of Waters Hall.
 This addition served as the meat teaching laboratory for 35 years.
 The facility was described as modern in every request with facilities for slaughtering, chilling, processing, storage of hides and a complete locker room containing showers and other modern conveniences.

-In 1957, the meats laboratory moved to the north end of Weber Hall where it can be found today.
+In 1957, the meat laboratory moved to the north end of Weber Hall where it can be found today.
 The facility is complete in every detail.
-In 1988, Weber hall was renovated and the meats laboratory was updated to conform to USDA specifications.
+In 1988, Weber hall was renovated and the meat laboratory was updated to conform to USDA specifications.